 Designers alone cannot create great experiences.
 It requires high quality design and engineering, and all members of the product team to be working in harmony.

 Each operating platform is its own world, with its own culture, language and customs.
-Good design requires developers who understand these different worlds and can lead you through them.
+A good mobile app design requires developers who understand these different worlds and can lead you through them.

 Before starting out, consider whether your app is best suited for cross-platform or native app development, as this will have an impact on the duration, cost and outcome of the build.